mm6/ethereum-lab3/README.md

 ##### Three Points for successful completion of Part C

 include getDispenserTransaction.js
-inlcude the output of getDispenserTransaction.js
+include the output of getDispenserTransaction.js

 include getTransferTransaction.js
 include the output of getTransferTransaction.js